ste163/notes/README.md

-# tbd-tauri-notes
+# t2-notes

+> Tauri + Tiptap notes app

-Tauri app with vanilla frontend and a simple tauri backend for reading and writing `.md` files.
+Tauri app with vanilla frontend and a simple tauri backend for reading and writing `.md` files using tiptap.

 ## App